‘Poldark’ Season 3: PBS, BBC Teaser Trailer – 3 Spoilers You Might Have Missed

 It has been several months, since BBC One released its first teaser trailer for Poldark Season 3.
 PBS posted the teaser trailer on YouTube, in late November 2016.
 So until a new Poldark Season 3 trailer is released, fans will have to work with what they have.
-Listed below are three (3) spoilers you might have missed from the Poldark Season 3 teaser trailer.
+Listed below are three spoilers viewers might have missed from the Poldark Season 3 teaser trailer.

 Even though fans’ first peek at Poldark Season 3, only lasts thirty-three seconds, it is a very telling half-minute.
 There are glimpses of many familiar characters, including Ross Poldark, and his supportive wife Demelza (Eleanor Tomlinson), as well as several new ones.
 For more, mild Poldark spoilers, and lots of Season 3 speculation, continue reading.